fragcastle/fragcastle.github.com/_posts/2012-12-28-impactjs-with-cocoonjs.md

 ## The good

 Despite the confusing website and sparse documentation, I was able to get a complete version of our game working with both their Launcher and Cloud Compiler!
-While we haven't released the game yet, take my word that the technology is very impressive and the game performs well on an iPhone 5 and Nexus 7.
+Like I said, we're still working through this new tech but so far it is very impressive and the game performs well on an iPhone 5 and Nexus 7.

 It is a wonderful feeling to see your app installed on your tablet, and be able to demo your game to your friends and family anytime, anywhere!

 ## Can I try too?